Wang Nam Khu

 Wang Nam Khu (วังน้ำคู้) is a subdistrict in the Mueang Phitsanulok District of Phitsanulok Province, Thailand.
-In 2022 it had a population of 4,052 and 1,679 households.
+In 2025 it had a population of 4,875 and 2,123 households.
 The economy of this subdistrict is mainly based on agriculture.

 Geography

 The topography of Wang Nam Khu subdistrict is flat plains and is located in the lower northern part of Thailand.
 The subdistrict is bordered to the north by Wat Phrik subdistrict, to the east by Bang Krathum district, to the south by Bang Krathum district and to the west by Ngio Ngam subdistrict.
 Wang Nam Khu subdistrict lies in the Nan Basin, which is part of the Chao Phraya Watershed.
 The Nan River flows on the boundary of Wang Nam Khu and Ngio Ngam subdistricts.

 Administration

-Central government
+Provincial government

 The administration of ฺWang Nam Khu subdistrict (tambon) is responsible for an area that covers 15,002 rai ~ 24.0 sqkm and consists of eight administrative villages (muban).
-As of 2022: 4,052 people and 1,679 households.
+As of 2025: 4,875 people and 2,123 households.